thePrimeProject/prime-2025/content/news/2023-AQ-blog.md

 +++
-title = 'New blog post about how data systems with existing patterns of social and racial inequality can reproduce discriminatory outcomes' date = 2022-09-03T19:29:15-05:00 draft = false
+title = 'New blog post on limitations of data and AI and what this means for Minoritised Ethnic people' date = 2022-09-03T19:29:15-05:00 draft = false
 +++